 This sticky maple-glazed tofu bowl recipe is crispy, creamy, and packed with sweet-spicy flavor.
 Ready in 20 minutes and perfect for meal prep!

 Love bold flavors?
-Try my Thai Noodle Salad, Vegan Egg Roll in a Bowl, or Fresh Vegan Spring Rolls with Spicy Peanut Sauce next!
+Try my Thai Noodle Salad, Vegan Egg Roll in a Bowl, or Fresh Vegan Spring Rolls next!

 A Quick Look: Sticky Maple Glazed Tofu Bowl Recipe